WorldVistA/VistA/Documentation/README.rst

   * InstallCache_

+  There are two methods available to import the VistA-M code into the Caché environment.

         To install a downloaded CACHE.DAT file as the source of the VistA MUMPS code and follow the instructions here:

         * InstallCacheDat_

-  For the instructions to import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance, see
+        Alternatively, for the instructions to import the MUMPS code from the OSEHRA VistA-M Repository into a Caché instance, see:

         * ImportCache_

+  Instructions for additional configuration of the Caché environment can be found here:

+  * ConfigureCache_

 GT.M
 ````